-Bionic hand technology is improving all the time, with a lot of emphasis on better control systems, more sensory feedback, and faster response times.
-But these devices still tend to be relatively fragile.
-In these videos, we show you a few examples of more rugged use.
+Bionic hand technology is improving all the time but it can still be fragile.
+In these videos, we show you examples of far more rugged use.

 Using a Chainsaw